forcedotcom/cli/releasenotes/README.md

 * `force:mdapi:deploy --soapdeploy`

   The `soapdeploy` parameter will cause the metadata deploy to use the SOAP API, instead of the REST API.

+* `force:package:create --orgdependent`

+  For unlocked packages only, allows the package to depend on unpackaged metadata in the installation org.

 ### Deprecated Parameters